partiallyordered/fspiox-api/README.md

 hindrance.

 ### TODO:
+- Search all uses of .unwrap and other panics, document whether and why they're valid, or fix them
-- split types into a separate crate from all functions/impls?
+- Split types into a separate crate from all functions/impls?
+Is this just a nuisance?
-- rustdoc
+- Rustdoc
-- replace usage of derive_more with strum?
+- Replace usage of derive_more with strum?
-- logging feature
+- Logging feature
-- put postgres ToSql usage behind a feature
+- Put postgres ToSql usage behind a feature
-- _do not export common_.
-It's fine for internal use but a terrible name for a user to import.
-E.g.
-    ```rust
-    use fspiox_api::common;
-    // wtf is common?
-    common::some_function();
-    ```